GenesysPureEngage/statistics-client-js/README.md

-# statistics-client-js
+# statistics-lib-js
-A Statistics API client library for Node.js
+A Javascript wrapper around the Statistics API